canton7/Simple.Migrations/README.md

 `ConsoleRunner`
 ---------------

-`ConsoleRunner` is a little helper class which aims to be useful if you're writing a command-line application to perform your migirations.
+`ConsoleRunner` is a little helper class which aims to be useful if you're writing a command-line application to perform your migrations.
 It uses a `SimpleMigrator`, takes your command-line arguments, and uses the latter to decide what methods on the former to execute.

 You can use it, extend it (look at the `SubCommands` property), or write your own version: it's not critical in any way.

+This is only available when targetting .NET Standard 1.3 (or above) and .NET 4.5.
+The Console is not available in .NET Standard 1.2.

 Finding Migrations
 ------------------